Electronics

 Batteries

-Rechargeable batteries used around the home can be recycled, including batteries used in cordless power tools, cell phones, laptops, digital cameras and toys.
+Batteries used around the home can be recycled, including batteries used in cordless power tools, cell phones, laptops, digital cameras and toys.
+They can also pose serious fire hazards if not used, charged, stored or disposed of properly.
 The batteries are labeled as Nickel Cadmium (Ni-CD), Nickel Metal Hydride (Ni-MH), Lithium Ion (Li-ion) and Small Sealed Lead (PB).
 The recovered batteries are used to make new batteries and stainless steel products.

 There are different disposal requirements for different types of batteries:

-• Normal alkaline batteries, AA, AAA, C or D require no special preparation.
+- Normal alkaline batteries, AA, AAA, C or D require no special preparation (above).

-• Lithium-ion batteries, 6-volt batteries, and 9-volt batteries should be individually bagged
+- Lithium-ion batteries, 6-volt batteries, and 9-volt batteries should be individually bagged (above).

-• Place masking or painters tape over the exposed terminals of 6-volt and 9-volt batteries.
+- Place masking or painters tape over the exposed terminals of 6-volt and 9-volt batteries (above).
 Do not cover the composition of the battery.

-• Do not store used batteries in a metal container.
+- Do not store used batteries in a metal container, bag or pile.
+Batteries can start fires.

 Batteries can be recycled at the following locations: